-When a night out leads to trouble, Sierra is shipped off to northern Main.
+When a night out leads to trouble, Sierra is shipped off to northern Maine.
 Her new home isn't what she expected from her grandparents who act like lovestruck teenagers to Reese, the star quarterback who is as nice as he is handsome.
 But even Reese can’t distract her from the wolves lurking in the shadows.
 To make matters worse, Evan, the gorgeous guy next door, barely acknowledges her with anything more than an icy stare.
 His blue eyes haunt her, his dangerous reputation warning her to stay away.

 As Sierra settles into her new school, her world is shattered when she's nearly hit by a truck and she realizes someone is trying to hurt her.
 Not sure who to trust, she knows the wolves are watching from the shadows.
 Will they protect her or lead her into danger?